JanssenProject/jans/nightly/janssen-server/developer/agama/flows-navigation-ui/index.md

 # Flows navigation, UI pages and assets

-[RRF](https://docs.jans.io/nightly/agama/language-reference/#rrf) is a powerful construct in Agama.
+[RRF](../../../agama/language-reference.md#rrf) is a powerful construct in Agama.
 Its syntax follows this pattern:

-(*assignment-var* =)? `RRF` "path-to-UI-template" *map-variable*?
+(_assignment-var_ =)? `RRF` "path-to-UI-template" _map-variable_?

 Execution involves several steps which can be summarized as: location of template, rendering, and user-data retrieval.
 The process is explained in the following.

 ## Template location

+!!!
 Note
     For convenience, references to the server directory `/opt/jans/jetty/jans-auth/agama` will be replaced by `<AGAMA-DIR>` from here onwards.

-A path is built by concatenating the `Basepath` of the flow this `RRF` belongs to and the actual template path, i.e. *path-to-UI-template* as in the introductory paragraph.
+A path is built by concatenating the `Basepath` of the flow this `RRF` belongs to and the actual template path, i.e. _path-to-UI-template_ as in the introductory paragraph.
 Then the engine's templates path root is prepended to it.
-The "root" is the value set in the [engine configuration](https://docs.jans.io/nightly/janssen-server/developer/agama/engine-bridge-config/#engine-configuration) for the property `templatesPath`.
+The "root" is the value set in the [engine configuration](./engine-bridge-config.md#engine-configuration) for the property `templatesPath`.
 Thus, in a default installation, the value to prepend would be `<AGAMA-DIR>/ftl`.

 If there is no such file, the flow will crash right away, otherwise, processing continues.